 The name was selected to pay homage to the brilliant protective work done by the Sea Shepherd, and to reflect our mission of providing sanctuary and solace to unwanted, injured, and otherwise vulnerable horses and ponies.
 We are a fully ACNC registered charity, and rely largely on funding from committee members, and a small number of sponsors, to continue our work.

-Last year (2016) has been one of tremendous growth for HSES, commencing with the move to our new, 200 acre Sanctuary in Gordon, Victoria.
+The year 2016 was one of tremendous growth for HSES, commencing with the move to our new, 275 acre Sanctuary in Gordon, Victoria.
 This was promptly followed by the arrival of 113 horses as part of the largest RSPCA horse seizure in Australian history.

-Today, HSES is currently home to over 150 horses and ponies, along with many other rescue animals, including dogs, cats, donkeys, goats, sheep, cows, ex-battery hens, geese, ducks, alpacas… Even turkeys!
+Today, HSES is currently home to over 100 horses and ponies, along with many other rescue animals, including dogs, cats, donkeys, goats, sheep, cows, ex-battery hens, geese, ducks, alpacas, llamas, turkeys… Even Peacocks!

 We are committed to sustainable and ethical equine rescue and rehabilitation.
 We believe firmly in improving the physical and psychological well being of every animal that resides at HSES, along with actively lobbying and advocating for all companion animals.
 Each horse at HSES stays with us until we are confident that they are ready to be rehomed.
 Horses are extensively vetted and handled.
 We believe in investment in re-educating horses to help ensure excellent, forever homes, from basic ground work to ridden under saddle.
 Alternatively, some horses are assessed as needing sanctuary at HSES indefinitely, due to health or behavioural issues- perhaps our most famous `lifer` is Winston, a 40 year old thoroughbred gelding.
 It is our unrelenting mission at HSES is to provide the gold-standard in care to all of our residents, for life- a commitment protected by a lifetime adoption agreement, should they be rehomed.